+The water distribution system is evaluated based on equivalent residential connections (ERCs) consisting of growth, customer demand, and system capacity.
+As noted above, the system has no estimated growth.
+The customer demand is 863 ERCs (863 ERCs is the sum of the 813 residential customers and 13 general service customers which equal 50 ERCs) for the test year.
 The system capacity is 873 ERCs, resulting in a U&U percentage of 99 percent for the distribution system.
-The system is considered built out and over 95 percent U&U therefore consistent with prior Commission practice, staff recommends it be considered 100 percent U&U.
+The system is considered built out and over 95 percent U&U and shall be considered 100 percent U&U.3

-Wastewater Treatment Plant
+F. Wastewater Treatment Plant Used and Useful

 The formula for calculating U&U for the WWTP is given by (actual flows + growth - excessive I&I) / permitted plant capacity.
 The average daily flow for Four Lakes is 87,690 gpd.
 There is no excessive I&I and no growth based on a linear regression.
 The permitted capacity of the plant is 98,500 gpd.
-Based on staff's calculation, the resulting U&U for the WWTP is 89 percent.
-As the system is built out, staff recommends a U&U amount of 100 percent for the WWTP.
+Based on our calculation, the resulting U&U for the WWTP is 89 percent.
+As the system is built out, we find a U&U amount of 100 percent for the WWTP.